PierreSenellart/provsql/doc/source/user/casestudy2.rst

            ROUND(shapley(target.prov, fin.prov)::numeric, 4) AS sv
     FROM (
       SELECT provenance() AS prov
-      FROM (
+      FROM f_replicated
-        SELECT DISTINCT exposure, outcome, effect FROM f WHERE exposure = 'Exercise' AND outcome = 'Cardiovascular Disease' AND effect = 'beneficial'
+      WHERE exposure = 'Exercise' AND outcome = 'Cardiovascular Disease' AND effect = 'beneficial'
-      ) t
     ) target,
     (
       SELECT study, provenance() AS prov